U.S. Energy Information Administration logo

 Up to the early 1950s, the United States produced most of the energy it consumed.1 U.S. energy consumption was higher than U.S. energy production in every year from 1958–2018.
 The difference between consumption and production was met by imports, particularly crude oil and petroleum products such as motor gasoline and distillate fuel oil.
 Total energy imports (based on heat content) peaked in 2007 and subsequently declined in nearly every year since then.
 Increases in U.S. crude oil and natural gas production reduced the need for crude oil and natural gas imports and contributed to increases in crude oil and natural gas exports.
 The United States has been a net total energy exporter—total energy exports have been higher than total energy imports—since 2019.

-In 2022, U.S. total energy exports were the highest on record, at about 27.41 quadrillion British thermal units (quads), about a 9.3% increase from 2021.
-Total energy exports exceeded total energy imports by about 5.94 quads, the largest margin on record.
-Total U.S. energy imports were about 21.47 quads, nearly equal to the amount in 2021.
+On an energy content basis, even though U.S. total energy imports increased by about 1% in 2023, U.S. total energy exports were the highest on record, at about 29.50 quadrillion British thermal units (quads), and increased by about 8% from 2022.
+Total energy exports exceeded total energy imports by about 7.80 quads, the largest annual margin on record.

 Click to enlarge

-U.S. total energy imports increased slightly in 2022—from 21.46 quads to 21.47 quads.
-U.S. crude oil imports and exports both increased in 2022, and the United States remained a net crude oil importer.
-Crude oil accounted for the largest percentage share of U.S. total energy imports—nearly 65%—and for about 27% of total energy exports.
+U.S. crude oil imports and exports both increased in 2023, and the United States remained a net crude oil importer.
+Crude oil accounted for the largest percentage share of U.S. total energy imports—nearly 66%—and for about 29% of total energy exports.
 Some imported crude oil is refined into petroleum products that are exported.

-Imports of petroleum products (such as gasoline and distillates) accounted for about 19% of total annual U.S. energy imports and for about 38% of total energy exports in 2022.
-Total petroleum product imports were about 13% lower in 2022, exports were about 7% higher, and net imports were the lowest on record.
+In 2023, imports of petroleum products (such as gasoline and distillates) accounted for about 18% of total annual U.S. energy imports and for about 36% of total energy exports.
+Total petroleum product imports were slightly lower, exports were slightly higher, and net imports were the lowest on record in 2023.

 Click to enlarge